Professor Steven Guthridge

 Master of Philosophy (Public Health), University of Adelaide, 2014; Master of Tropical Health, University of Queensland, 1991; Bachelor of Medicine, Bachelor of Surgery (MBBS), Sydney University, 1979; Fellow of the Australian Faculty of Public Health Medicine (FAFPHM), Royal Australasian College of Physicians, 1993

 Steven Guthridge is a public health physician and medical epidemiologist with a diverse background in clinical services, health service management and research.
-Until recently he was the Director of a research and analysis branch, within the NT Department of Health, with responsibility for specialised projects in epidemiology and health economics to inform health policy and services.
-His research publications have covered areas of specific relevance to the Northern Territory including burden of disease and injury, health workforce, chronic disease prevalence and child development.
-He commenced with Menzies in early 2018 where he will continue his interests in population health and health services research, including a responsibility for the continued development of research involving linked data.
+He has a distinguished record of research in areas of specific relevance to the Northern Territory including burden of disease and injury, health workforce, chronic disease prevalence and child development.

 - Child and Youth Development Research Partnership (CYDRP)